evegeris/groundtruth_webapp/README.md

 The objective of the webapp is to enable the rapid labeling of a database that will be eventually used by a machine learning algorithm.
 As we are still in the developmental phase, the web-application current runs as a local host and is geared towards labelling medical tissue data.
 We have plans to generalize the labelling tool such that you can specify within the application how you would like to label your data.
 The objective is to one day run the polished application on an external server to allow academics free access to a labelling tool, as well as open source access to the project if they wish to host their own flavour of a labelling tool!

 The application aims to ease the labelling of data by utilizing the superpixel segmentation algorithm which can divide an image into coherant chunks that provide a compressed method of storing labelled data.
-My oversegmenting the image, a severely reduced image coplexity with near-complete results (little to no loss of information) helps enable rapid image labelling.
+My oversegmenting the image, a severely reduced image complexity with near-complete results (little information loss) helps enable rapid image labelling.

 Below are a few screenshots of the application.